ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

 Now the basic "introduction" rule, which says that everything is equal to itself in a canonical way.

-Introduction rule for heterogeneous identity types:
+Introduction rule for indexed heterogeneous identity types:
 $$\frac{
     \begin{array}{l}
       \Gamma \vdash A \; \mathrm{type} \quad \Gamma, x:A \vdash B(x) \; \mathrm{type} \\